cgarveyie/StarterNodeApi/README.md

 npm run test:system

 ```
-* When run NODE_ENV is always set to 'test'.
+* When run, NODE_ENV is always set to 'test'.

 ## API Information